 Generals Beresford and Stewart, citing the 1654 Anglo-Luso Treaty, requested the Governor of Elvas that General Hoghton be buried in the British Cemetery, Elvas.
 Memorials were placed in St. Paul's Cathedral, London and St. Leonard's Church, Walton-in-the-Dale, Lancashire.

 Lieutenant Colonel Daniel White joined the 29th Foot as Ensign on 27 September 1787.
 Officers and men of the 29th Foot served on ships of the Fleet to act as marines.
 White served on HMS Egmont and was promoted on 25 August 1790 to Lieutenant.
 In 1793 he served on HMS Duke and went with the expedition to Martinique.
 He was promoted Captain-Lieutenant 5 February 1794 and Captain 1 March 1794.
 He served in the West Indies 1795-1796 at Grenada.
 In 1799 was at the Helder and wounded at the Battle of Bergen in October.
 He was promoted to Major 5 December 1799 and Brevet Lieutenant Colonel 1 January 1805.
 He served in the Peninsula July 1808 - June 1811 and commanded the 29th Foot at Rolica and Vimeiro.
 He became Lieutenant Colonel 2 September 1808.
-In 1809 he was at the Passage of the Douro, Oporto and Talavera.
+In 1809 he was at the Passage of the Douro, the reconquest of Oporto and Talavera.
 In 1811 White was at the first siege of Badajoz and commanded the 29th Worcestershire Regiment which formed part of General Hoghton’s Brigade at the Battle of Albuera.
 He died in Elvas on 8th June 1811 of wounds received in that battle.
 Lieutenant Colonel Daniel White was awarded a Gold Cross for Rolica, Vimeiro, Talavera and Albuera.
 His stone was installed in 2003 upon the discovery of his obituary in the Gentleman’s Magazine stating that his remains were interred near those of the late Lieutenant General Daniel Hoghton.

 Lieutenant Colonel James Ward Oliver was a Captain in the 4th [King’s Own Royal Border Regiment] until 1809, when he volunteered for service in the Portuguese Army and was twice promoted.
 First he was promoted Major on the General Staff of the British Army and then Lieutenant Colonel in the Portuguese Army.
 He commanded the 14th Regiment of Portuguese Infantry at Albuera and at the second siege of Badajoz where he received wounds from which he died in Elvas on 17th June 1811 and was buried in the British Cemetery.